bahrus/xtal-element/README.md

 ## Support for asynchronous loading

-If prop values might be passed to an element before the [element becomes registered](https://developers.google.com/web/fundamentals/web-components/best-practices#lazy-properties) (always best to be prepared for this to happen), then you can do this by utilizing the "propUp" function:
+If prop values might be passed to an element before the [element becomes registered](https://developers.google.com/web/fundamentals/web-components/best-practices#lazy-properties) (always best to be prepared for this to happen), then you can account for this by utilizing the "propUp" function:

 ```JavaScript
 import {propUp} from 'xtal-element/lib/propUp.js';